 Born 1976, Sydney.
 Lives and works Adelaide.
 Jawoyn, Fitzmaurice region

 Self-described Queer-Aboriginal, Troy-Anthony Baylis is a descendant of the Jawoyn people from the Northern Territory and is also of Irish ancestry.
-He is an artist, curator and writer, and Course Coordinator of Aboriginal Cultures, Comparative Indigenous Studies and Indigenous Philosophy at the University of South Australia, Adelaide.
+He is an artist, curator and writer, and formerly Course Coordinator of Aboriginal Cultures, Comparative Indigenous Studies and Indigenous Philosophy at the University of South Australia, Adelaide.
 His art practice has been subject to 17 solo exhibitions and numerous group exhibitions, performances and publications since 1993.
 Currently in its final stages of completion, his PhD, ‘Deadly mimicry: Indigeneity and drag in contemporary artistic representation’, is concerned with analysis, cultural interpretation and ethics of the self as subject.

 Photograph: Mark Fuller

 by Katrina Schlunke

 Postcards (2010–) by Troy-Anthony Baylis sits within a raft of his work that has refashioned notions of dress and address, connected queer and Blak in ways that unsettle racial taxonomies, and offered up shimmering new spectacles of resistance and connection.
 His work comes into being through a laborious process of sourcing Glomesh items in thrift stores or via deceased estates and then unpicking, reordering, rewriting and ultimately refiguring the relationship of this ‘iconic Australian’ camp material with queered Blak Australia.